-As a driver, there’s always a risk of getting into a car accident.
+As a driver, there’s always a risk of getting into a bingle on the road.
 Accidents happen unexpectedly no matter how safe you are.
-It’s a scary experience but here are some things you can do to stay calm, alert, and prepared to make an insurance claim.
+It’s a scary experience but there are things you can do to stay calm, alert and well-armed to make an insurance claim.
 Let us help you know what to do after a car accident – read on…

-Check your passengers and call an ambulance immediately if they are seriously injured.
-Make sure you check on other drivers or pedestrians as well to make sure they are okay too.
+Check your passengers and call an ambulance immediately if they’re seriously injured.
+Make sure you check on other drivers or pedestrians as well to make sure they’re okay too.
 If needed, administer first aid until help arrives – being prepared with a first aid kid in your car is a great idea.

 Call 000 if someone has been injured, property has been damaged, or the owner of the other vehicle refuses to give their personal details.
 You can also report if the other party seems to be intoxicated by alcohol or drugs.

-While car accidents are stressful, don’t forget to swap details with any other party involved in the accident.
+While car accidents are stressful, try to not lose focus – remember to swap details with any other party involved in the accident.
 Take note of their:

 - Name, address, phone number